This article originally appeared on VICE Canada. Selena Holder-Zirbser wasn’t even supposed to be working on the day she got arrested.

 Sitting in the building’s large atrium, Liu told VICE “there are no owners” of Green Tree or WeeMedical, only directors and members.
-Asked if she’s involved in both chains, she replied, “Do you not have that information in writing?
-Because if you do, you shouldn’t be asking me.”
+When asked if she’s involved in both chains, she replied, “Do you not have that information in writing?
+If you do, you shouldn’t be asking me.”
 Later, she said she has “nothing to do with Green Tree” but conceded that her son, Justin Liu, may have some involvement with Green Tree.
-“We don’t do business together at all,” she said, checking her pink, bejewelled smartphone throughout the interview.
+“We don’t do business together at all,” she said, checking her pink, bejeweled smartphone throughout the interview.

 Former budtenders in the Ottawa shops weren’t familiar with May Joan Liu, but said the chain was run by Clarke and Justin Liu, though most of them never met Justin Liu in person.
 Like Clarke, he was in their WhatsApp group chat.

 May Joan Liu, who formerly used the surname Yee, and sometimes goes by Mary instead of May, has a colorful past that involves a penny stock scandal in 2000.
 She's also familiar to regulators—three companies she was affiliated with were halted and suspended by the Vancouver Stock Exchange for violating trading rules.
 A few years ago, she also got in trouble for racking up eight parking tickets in her Hummer.
 In August 2016, she was charged with one count of possession of cannabis not exceeding three kilograms for the purpose of trafficking in Surrey.